Hygienic Care at Family and Implant Dentistry

 Meet Our Hygienists

-Here at Family and Implant Dentistry in Lincoln, NE, we’re proud to have a team of superb hygienists to help our patients, with as much as 60 years of dental care experience combined between the three of them.
-Michele, Janae, and Dawn love providing top-notch hygiene care and assistance for our many patients; some of our patients even recognize them by face and name after many years of positive experiences.
+Here at Family and Implant Dentistry in Lincoln, NE, we’re proud to have a team of superb hygienists to help our patients.
+With more than 60 years of combined dental care experience between them, Michele, Janae, and Dawn love providing top-notch hygiene services and assistance to patients.
+Many of our patients even recognize them by face and name after years of positive experiences and exemplary treatment.

 Frequently Asked Questions

 In addition to your regular oral hygiene routine of brushing twice daily, flossing every day, and rinsing between meals, you’ll want to schedule biannual appointments with our office for professional cleanings and checkups.